Looking for the best shrimp recipes for dinner? Give these a whirl!

 I’m talking bang bang shrimp, creamy shrimp Alfredo, grilled skewers, and more!

 So grab a bag of shrimp from the freezer, and let’s cook one of these shrimp recipes for dinner tonight!

 As the name suggests, this recipe comes out with a bang!

 Between the mayonnaise, Sriracha, and sweet chili sauce, this dish is guaranteed to hit the spot.

 It’s a delicious shrimp dish made with a creamy, spicy sauce.
 Just don’t be surprised when they disappear!

 Garlic butter makes everything better, doesn’t it?

 From steak to chicken to bread, there’s not a single savory dish out there I wouldn’t drown in the stuff.

 As much as I love an elaborate sauce, it’s sometimes best to keep it simple.
-That being said, this is more than just garlic and butter.
+This fantastic combo of garlicky, buttery goodness cooks up in just 20 minutes.